-- 3.64 The adopted Core Strategy supports the application of an 'energy hierarchy' for new development encouraging design solutions which reduce energy use, use energy efficiently and maximise the used of low carbon and renewable energy sources.
+- 3.69 The adopted Core Strategy supports the application of an 'energy hierarchy' for new development encouraging design solutions which reduce energy use, use energy efficiently and maximise the use of low carbon and renewable energy sources.
 The GNIDP sought to establish at a strategic level whether there are constraints which might have a serious impact on the incorporation of Green Energy within new developments.
 The assessment was primarily informed by work commissioned by the East Midlands Councils 'Low Carbon Energy Opportunities and Heat Mapping for Local Planning Areas across the East Midlands' (March 2011).
-Consultation was also undertaken with the Nottingham Energy Partnership and Enviroenergy. - 3.65 The Low Carbon Opportunities1 (LCO) report commissioned by the East Midlands Councils assesses the technical potential for renewable and low carbon energy technologies across the East Midlands.
+Consultation was also undertaken with the Nottingham Energy Partnership and Enviroenergy. - 3.70 The Low Carbon Opportunities (LCO) report (March 2011) commissioned by the East Midlands Councils assesses the technical potential for renewable and low carbon energy technologies across the East Midlands.
 The report does not provide guidance on specific sites but looks at the theoretical potential for renewable energy.
-The key conclusions of the report are included in the assessment below.
+The key conclusions of the report are included in the assessment below. - Solar Energy